KristofferStrube/Blazor.GraphEditor/README.md

 ```

 ## Add to service collection
-To use the component in your pages you also need to register som services in your service collection.
-We have a single method that is exposed via the **Blazor.SVGEditor** library which adds all these services.
+To use the component in your pages you also need to register some services in your service collection.
+We have a single method that is exposed via the **Blazor.** library which adds all these services.

 ```csharp
 var builder = WebAssemblyHostBuilder.CreateDefault(args);